 assignments and report (hours)

 |Face-to-face training and|

-60% of each module will be assessed through exams and 40% through in-course assessment, with the exception of the Clinical Practice module which is assessed entirely through coursework, and the Maxillofacial Prosthetic Rehabilitation Research Report module which is assessed on a dissertation.
+Your performance will be assessed through a combination of coursework and written examinations.
+Forms of assessment may typically include written assignments and clinical case reports.
+Coursework contributes approximately 40% and examinations approximately 60% to your final mark with the exception of the Clinical Practice module which is assessed entirely through coursework, and the Maxillofacial Prosthetic Rehabilitation Research Report module which is assessed on a dissertation.

 You can take your exams in London or, for overseas students, at centres in your country of residence.